IQSS/dataverse/doc/release-notes/8611-DataCommons-related-notes.md

 - Display of archival status within the dataset page versions table, richer status options including success, pending, and failure states, with a complete API for managing archival status.
 - Support for batch archiving via API as an alternative to the current options of configuring archiving upon publication or archiving each dataset version manually.
 - Initial support for sending and receiving Linked Data Notification messages indicating relationships between a dataset and external resources (e.g. papers or other dataset) that can be used to trigger additional actions, such as the creation of a back-link to provide, for example, bi-directional linking between a published paper and a Dataverse dataset.
+- A new capability to provide custom per field instructions in dataset templates